Oil3/Webm-QuickLook-Plug-In/README.md

 To install, launch "Webm Quicklook.app" once.
-Keep "Webm Quicklook.app" : the way QuickLook extensions function today is by being inside an app, it is because this way any plugin must pass Apple's app security checks.
+Keep the app somewhere: the way QuickLook extensions function today is by being inside an app, it is because this ensures any mac plugin passes Apple's app security checks.

 To uninstall, delete the app.